BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 This new program is called [Google Season of Docs](https://developers.google.com/season-of-docs/)

-Google Season of Docs is a program aimed at fostering the open source contributions of technical writers.
+Google Season of Docs is a program aimed at fostering the open-source contributions of technical writers.

-Just like [Google Summer of Code](https://developers.google.com/open-source/gsoc/) and [Google Code-In](https://developers.google.com/open-source/gci/)*,* Season of Docs brings technical writers and open source projects across the globe together to work on open source documentation.
+Just like [Google Summer of Code](https://developers.google.com/open-source/gsoc/) and [Google Code-In](https://developers.google.com/open-source/gci/)*,* Season of Docs brings technical writers and open source projects across the globe together to work on open-source documentation.
 The most exciting part is, this is the first time GSoD is happening.

 *****